KnoP-01/krl-for-vim/README.md

 * folding,
 * support for commentary [vimscript #3695][7] and matchit [vimscript #39][8],
 * mappings and settings to navigate through code in a backup folder structure,
-* text objects for functions and foldsm
+* text objects for functions and folds,
-* mappings to insert a body of a new DEF, DEFFCT or DEFDAT based on user defined templates or hopefully sane defaults and
+* optimized folding for viewing `VRKC` and
-* optimized folding for viewing `VRKC`.
+* mappings to insert a body of a new DEF, DEFFCT or DEFDAT based on user defined templates or hopefully sane defaults.

 **Note:** Keep your files to be edited in one folder or in a regular robot backup folder structure.
 KRL for Vim modifies 'path' accordingly.
 Since